 Roy Murray has lived in the area since 1993 and loves the variety, ethnic diversity and huge potential of Weston.
-It contains a heritage community built for walking with a storefront retail area full of possibilities, a Farmers Market, transportation links that whisk people downtown in half the time of the subway and a string of parks along the beautiful Humber River that are second to none.
+It contains a heritage community built for walking with a storefront retail area full of possibilities, a farmers market, transportation links that whisk people downtown in under 15 minutes and a string of parks along the beautiful Humber River that are second to none.
 His articles follow themes that basically call attention to and invite dialogue on the following:

 Weston’s residents often choose to spend their money elsewhere and fail to support the many and varied stores, services and restaurants which struggle to keep afloat.
-Our Farmers Market continues to suffer death by a thousand cuts.
-Its existence is in peril.
+A 40% voter turnout at election time is considered normal.

 Weston’s Carnegie built library dating from 1913 is a treasure.
-Unfortunately, many other heritage sites and buildings in Weston exist purely at the whim of developers.
+Unfortunately, many other heritage homes and buildings in Weston exist purely at the whim of developers.

 A failure of politics:

-Weston’s reputation (even among its own residents) as a high crime area is completely and demonstrably without merit.
-Regardless, residents are needlessly intimidated by reports of crime and our police continue to use an antiquated model based on reaction rather than prevention.
+Weston’s reputation as a high crime area (even among its own residents) is completely and demonstrably without merit.
+Regardless, people are needlessly intimidated by reports of crime and our police, directed by our politicians, continue to use an antiquated model based on reaction rather than prevention.